BruceWind/OperatingImageBypassJavaHeap/README.md

 ***Announcement regarding discontinued maintenance at 2021:***
 > [In devices above Android 8.0, bitmaps store in native heaps](https://developer.android.com/topic/performance/graphics/manage-memory).
-> In the future, devices will keep upgrading to new above 8.0, so this repo will be useless.
+> In the future, most devices will keep upgrading to new above 8.0, so this repo will be useless.
 This is why I have decided to stop maintaining it.
 > I apologize to anyone who looks forward to updates.
 ------------------

-Although the size of physical memory **RAM** has been increasing for a decade, the limitation of the Java heap still exists.
-Furthermore, the camera is improved, and the images that we need to operate keep increasing, though.
+Although the size of physical memory **RAM** has been increasing for a decade, the limitation of the Java heap exists.
+Furthermore, the camera is improved, and the images that we need to operate keep increasing.
 By the way, even though some brands or companies produce phones whose **xmx** has been modified, the limitation on those devices are still insufficient for immensely large images.

 It is a fact that Android's JVMs such as **Dalvik** and **ART** accord with JVM standards.
 So that the Android JVM has a configuration with **xmx**.
-> In the README, I don't want to describe more information about what **xmx** is.
+> In the README, I don't explain more about what **xmx** is.
 You can look into docs or websites for learning it.
->

 Due to the limitation of Java heap for one application, while you operate large bitmaps, the device may throw OOM.

 On the other hand, **the native heap** has no limitation.
 It is able to allocate reach physical size.